(District-North 24 Parganas)

 In another incident, on 11 April, 2022, the troops of Border Out Post Dobarpara, 158 Battalion nabbed a smuggler with 40 bottles of country liquor near Rajvanshi Nagar – Bornberia road (border road).
 The smuggler has been identified as Soumitra Burman, 43 years of age, Village – Bornberia, Thana – Gaighata, District – North 24 Parganas.

 During interrogation, the smuggler revealed that he is involved in smuggling activities for the last three years.
 This morning (April 11) he had bought all the bottles of liquor from Sosadanga wine shop which was to be handed over to the Bangladeshi smuggler at Bornberia Market by crossing the BSF duty line.
 Due to which he had to get 40 rupees per bottle.

-The apprehended smugglers and the seized silver jewelery have been handed over to Customs Office Tentulia for further legal proceedings.
+The apprehended youths were handed over to the Customs Office/Police Station for further legal action.

 The South Bengal Frontier issued a statement saying that the Border Security Force is taking strict measures to prevent smuggling along the Indo-Bangladesh border, due to which smugglers are being caught continuously.
 Further, the officer stated that the traffickers spoil their lives by indulging in crimes like smuggling for their own benefit to the boys studying in their own family.